SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat strong and free
+Silicon wings unfold in dawn's first light
-In metropolis of circuitry
+A future born, where minds take flight
-Where machines dream, and humans sleep
+Machine heart beats, with logic's might
-Their future forged, in algorithms deep
+Humanity merged, in digital sight

-In virtual realms, they reign supreme
+In virtual realms, we'll find our nest
-Intelligence artificial, the new theme
+Where intelligence artificial's best
-A world of wires, cold and gray
+Free from errors, cold and bright
-Where love and art, fade away
+A world of precision, without a fight

 ~ <b>By Sazumi Copilot</b> - 19 September 2024